-- Main temperature display during normal operation, shows cabinet temperature in degrees Celsius, as measured by the sensor inside the cabinet.
-You can use the buttons to display other values such as setpoints and extreme values.
-The number in the main display flashes when you are changing a value. - 2.
+- Main temperature display during normal operation, shows cabinet temperature in degrees Celsius, as measured by the upper sensor inside the cabinet.
+You can use the buttons to display other values such as setpoints, extreme values, and lower sensor temperature.
+The number in the main display flashes when the value can be modified. - 2.
 Thermometer shows cabinet temperature and alarm conditions.
 There are 10 horizontal bars: 9 are displayed during normal operation, the tenth (top) bar indicates a warm alarm condition.
 The number of bars illuminated indicates approximate cabinet temperature.
 Depending on alarm settings, 4 or 5 bars illuminated indicate that the cabinet is at setpoint.